Sphagnum Moss… Builder of the Bog

-Sphagnum mosses are plants which you might easily overlook as you squelch through our bogs.
-They are star players in the creation and persistence of these wetlands though, thanks to their ability to retain water.
-They provide habitats and soil conditions for a wide variety of wildlife, and are part of the vital carbon storage system that Irish bogs provide.
+Sphagnum mosses are plants that you might easily overlook as you squelch through our bogs.
+They are star players in the creation and persistence of these wetland though, thanks to their ability to retain water.
+They provide habitats and soil conditions for a wide variety of wildlife and are part of the vital carbon storage system that Irish bogs provide.

 It is this ability to retain water that makes Sphagnum such an important member of the bog ecosystem.
 Bogs are created in areas where water drains from the soil very poorly, and where an accumulation of dead plant material can occur.
 In lakes with poor drainage, plants such as Sphagnum which die can settle at the lakebed, where they decay very slowly due to the poor oxygenation of the water.
 At the lake’s banks, more Sphagnum and other plants can grow on top of this material, assisting in the conversion of the lake to bog.
 As plant material builds up, it begins to compress under its own weight to form peat, and eventually the lake becomes filled with dead plant material – what was once a lake is now a bog!
 The continued growth of Sphagnum is very important to the persistence of bogs – it plays a vital role in retaining water in the bog system, and preventing the decay of plant material.

 Different species of Sphagnum grow tolerate different levels of moisture, nutrients and acidity in our bogs, and so you will different types in different areas of the bog habitat.
 Sphagnum cuspidatum (feathery bog-moss) grows in bog pools for example, lurking just beneath the surface of the water.
 Other species such as Sphagnum magellanicum and Sphagnum papillosum grow on the above-water surfaces of the bog in mats or low hummocks.

 Benefits of Sphagnum plants